Baby Kale, White Bean, and Tuna Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Every ingredient in this Baby Kale, White Bean, and Tuna Salad with Lemon would be approved for all phases of the South Beach Diet or other low-glycemic diets.
-To make this a low-carb salad, omit the beans.
+Every ingredient in this Baby Kale, White Bean, and Tuna Salad with Lemon would be approved for all phases of the original South Beach Diet or other low-glycemic diets.
+To make this a low-carb salad, omit the beans and use more tuna.

 Find More Recipes Like This One: